JacobSima/Weather-Rest-API/README.md

 #### 4.1 Clone this repo
         The repository of this project need to be cloned into your desired location

+#### 4.2 Virtual Environment
-#### 4.2 Create virtual environment for your project and add an .env file in same directory with your manage.py
+        Create a venv for your project and add an .env file in same directory with your manage.py

-#### 4.2 GET API key from Open Weather Map and generate a secret key for your django application.
+#### 4.2 GET API key
+        Get an api key from Open Weather Map and generate a secret key for your django application.
 If you have issue to get this done,feel free to reach out,an .env file will be provided

+#### 4.3 Requirementfile,
-#### 4.3 Run requirement.txt file, from your CMD run `pip install requirements.txt` to install all the dependancies of this project
+        From your CMD run `pip install requirements.txt` to install all the dependancies of this project

+#### 4.4 Migrations and Packages
-#### 4.4 Do your migrations and package's installations, as the expectation is that the User is able to start a Django application on local machine
+        Do your migrations and package's installations, as the expectation is that the User is able to start a Django application on local machine

+#### 4.5 Runserver
-#### 4.5 Runserver, once your venv is actived, the migrations are done and all dependancies installed, nagivate to the directory of your manage.py then run `python manage.py runserver`
+        Once your venv is actived, the migrations are done and all dependancies installed, nagivate to the directory of your manage.py then run `python manage.py runserver`

 ## 5 Working with the API